KC-10 Extender maintainers fuel the fight

-Senior Airman Brittany Cooke-McMath, a 380th Expeditionary Maintenance Squadron KC-10 Extender crew chief, prepares to move stairs before the aircraft takes off at Al Dhafra Air Base, United Arab Emirates, Aug.
+Senior Airman Brittany Cooke-McMath, a 380th Expeditionary Maintenance Squadron KC-10 Extender crew chief, marshalls an aircraft as it prepares to take off at Al Dhafra Air Base, United Arab Emirates, Aug.
 18, 2020.
 Maintainers fulfill a vital role by ensuring their aircraft are mission capable, which enables the refueling of a wide variety of U.S. and allied military aircraft during missions in Air Forces Central Command area of responsibility.
 (U.S. Air Force photo by Tech.
 Sgt.
 Melissa Harvey)

 |Date Taken: